On 11 August 2021, the South Korean tech giant unveiled the new foldable smartphones at the Galaxy unpacked event.

 Galaxy Fold comes with an insane 6 cameras.
 Three cameras are at the back, 2 on the inside and one at the front.

 The rear camera assembly includes 16 MP ultra-wide sensor with f/2.2 aperture.
-The second camera has 12 MP resolution and variable aperture (f/1.5 to f/2.4) with OIS support whereas the third sensor comes with 12 MP telephoto shooter with f/2.4 aperture.
+The second camera has 12 MP resolution and variable aperture (f/1.5 to f/2.4) with OIS support whereas the third sensor comes with 12 MP telephoto shooters with f/2.4 aperture.

 There are two cameras present on the display with an odd top right side placement.
 These have a 10 MP f/2.2 lens and an 8 Megapixel f/1.9 lens.